-The difference of temperature between day and night is quite high even during spring and autumn, so please remember to bring clothes suitable for both hot and cold weather.
+The difference in temperature between day and night is quite high even during spring and autumn, so please remember to bring clothes suitable for both hot and cold weather.

 Is Jordan a safe country?

-This is the probably the most frequently asked question for those who are thinking about visiting Jordan.
-The short answer is symply: yes, Jordan is a very safe country.
-I dedicated a whole article about this topic where I explained why Jordan is a safe country to visit.
+This is probably the most frequently asked question for those who are thinking about visiting Jordan.
+The short answer is simply: yes, Jordan is a very safe country.
+I dedicated an entire article about this topic where I explained why Jordan is a safe country to visit.

-It’s a country with a very moderate Muslim majority (rather secularized compared to neighboring nations).
-In the article, however, I explain in more detail why there are not many security problems.
+Jordan is a country with a very moderate Muslim majority (rather secularized compared to neighboring nations).

 Useful info to organize your trip to Jordan

-Most people start their trip in the capital, Amman, but there is also a Ryanair flight to Aqaba, in the south.
+Most people start their trip to the capital, Amman, but there is also a Ryanair flight to Aqaba, in the south.
 You can visit almost all the places I mention in the article using public transport but it would be better to rent a car.
-It is clearly more expensive but you will save a lot of time and you will be able to see a lot more things.
+It’s clearly more expensive but you will save a lot of time and you will be able to see more things.

 The visa costs 40 JOD (single entry) and is valid for 60 days.
 If you enter Jordan from Aqaba the visa is free of charge for some nationalities (you’ll have to stay in Jordan for at least 3 days).

-To access most of the more important place in the country you’ll have to pay an entrance fee and the total cost at the end of the holiday is quite high.
-To save money I recommend you to buy the Jordan Pass (here the official website) which gives you access to about 40 areas and greatly reduces the price you would have to pay by buying each ticket individually.
+To access most of the more important places in the country you’ll have to pay an entrance fee and the total cost at the end of the holiday is quite high.
+To save money I recommend you buy the Jordan Pass (here the official website) which gives you access to about 40 different areas and greatly reduces the price you would have to pay if you buy each ticket individually.

-In addition when you buy the Jordan Pass the cost of the visa is halved.
-Once purchased, the pass is valid for 12 months, but from the moment you start using it is valid for 2 weeks.
-There are three versions of the pass and I recommend that you buy the 80 JOD pass, which gives you access to Petra for 3 days.
+In addition, when you buy the Jordan Pass the cost of the visa is halved.
+Once purchased, the pass is valid for 12 months, but from the moment you start using it, it’s valid for 2 weeks only.
+There are three versions of the pass.
+I recommend you to buy the 80 JOD pass, which gives you access to Petra for 3 days.

 Top things to do and to see in Jordan